GemTalk/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/docs/UpgradeInstructions.md

 Leave the Stone running.

-### 7. Execute the upgradeRowan.gs script
+### 8. Execute the upgradeRowan script
-The script
-<PRE CLASS="Code-Indented-Two">$ROWAN_PROJECTS_HOME/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/upgradeRowan.gs</PRE>

-performs the upgrade of Rowan and the recompile of your application code.
-You must have edited <code>reload_application.gs</code>, to include your projects, before executing this script.
-Note that by default, this expects to find your projects in SystemUser's symbolList; if you have loaded projects as a different user, edit the script's userId.

-Start a linked topaz session (do not login), and input the script file:
-<PRE CLASS="Code-Indented-Two">unix> topaz -l
-<i>< startup details ></i>
-topaz> input $ROWAN_PROJECTS_HOME/Rowan/platforms/gemstone/topaz/bootstrap/upgradeRowan.gs</PRE>
+The <b>upgradeRowan</b> script is executed on your 3.6.2 repository, and invokes the edited version of <code>reload_application.topaz</code>.
 This script does the following:

   * installs the Rowan-related classes into your repository.
-   * "adopt" these projects so they are functional in Rowan
+  * "adopt" these projects so they are functional in Rowan.
   * reload all the projects listed in <code>reload_application.gs</code>, ensuring that all methods are recompiled.
 The upgrade from 3.2.x to 3.6.x requires that all methods are recompiled, due to byte code changes in the GemStone server.

+You must have edited <code>reload_application.gs</code>, to include your projects, before executing this script.
+Note that by default, this expects to find your projects in SystemUser's symbolList; if you have loaded projects as a different user, edit the script's userId.

+This script takes one argument, the name of the running 3.6.2 Stone.
+ <PRE CLASS="Code-Indented-Two">unix> $ROWAN_PROJECTS_HOME/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/preUpgradeRowan -s <i>stonename362</i></PRE>

+This should complete with the message:
+ <PRE CLASS="Code-Indented-Two">upgradeRowan completed.
+No errors detected</PRE>

+If not, examine the log files in $upgradeLogDir, and consult GemTalk Engineering.

 The application has now been upgraded and is ready to use.

-### 8. Restore passwords for system users
+### 9. Restore passwords for system users
 Change the password for SystemUser, DataCurator and GcUser, which have ben reset to 'swordfish' for the upgrade, back to the previous versions.

-### 9. Make a backup
+### 10. Make a backup
 Make a backup of your system.